salalaslam/learn-react/GUIDEBOOK.md

   - Revert back to "Copy" after a few seconds.
   - Use a state variable to manage the tooltip content dynamically.

-### Console Logs

-- Always remove all `console.log`, `console.error`, and `console.warn` statements before finalizing and deploying the code.
-Use a logging library for controlled logs in development and production if needed.

 ### Cleanup Effects

 - Ensure all subscriptions, event listeners, and intervals set in `useEffect` are **cleaned up** in the return function to prevent memory leaks.